fnaumenko/isChIP/README.md

 The modelling of the chromatin immunoprecipitaion followed by next generation sequencing process is based primarily on Illumina protocol.
-In addition, extra flexibility is implemented for the isChIP’s options to be straightforwardly re-formulated in other formats, such as Ion Torrent, Roche454, etc.<br>
+In addition, extra flexibility is implemented for the isChIP’s options to be straightforwardly re-formulated in other formats, such as Ion Torrent, Roche454, etc.

 Adjustment of fragment length and size selection distribution parameters.<br>
 Supports PCR, MDA amplification; SE, PE sequencing; ChIP-exo.<br>
 Output formats: FastQ, SAM, BED, BedGraph.<br>
 Can generate a control (input) output along with a test one.<br>
 Suitable for [single cell simulation](#example-of-single-cell-simulation).

-More details of the model are provided in the section [Model: brief description](#model-brief-description).<br>

 ### Performance
 On 2.5 GHz RAID HPC by default values of ground samples, in one-thread mode, within 1 minute **isChIP** records:<br>